nilac16/DoseCUDA/README.md

 **NOT FOR CLINICAL USE**

 **DoseCUDA** is a Python package enabling GPU-based radiation dose calculation for research, development, and education.
-The package currently supports proton dose calculation using a double-Gaussian pencil beam algorithm.
-The default beam model corresponds to a Hitachi Probeat synchrotron-based PBS delivery system with 98 discrete energies.
+The package currently supports photon dose calculation using a collapsed cone convolution superposition algorithm and proton dose calculation using a double-Gaussian pencil beam algorithm.
+The default photon beam model corresponds to the 6 MV energy of a Varian Truebeam linear accelerator and the default proton beam model corresponds to a Hitachi Probeat synchrotron-based PBS delivery system with 98 discrete energies.

 # Quickstart Guide